Post-Acute Withdrawal Syndrome (PAWS) is Real

 My symptoms qualify for what is known as PAWS (post-acute withdrawal syndrome).
 Various addiction websites say PAWS can last anywhere from a few weeks to two years.
 This is the bullshit in the fine print that the sobriety commercials fail to mention.
 This felt unacceptable to my addictive personality, which is fueled by instant gratification.
 A month is a long time when you’re taking things day-by-day (or minute-by-minute).
 Who’s got years to deal with suboptimal performance?

 My former self would have had no tolerance for this recovery process.
 But the gold nugget hidden in the muck is that I’m not my former self.
 I had a similar realization after I had a baby (or four).
 There is no getting back to normal.
 We adjust our expectations, priorities and goals based on new needs and desires.
 A new normal is created one day at a time.
-I now liken recovery to giving birth–to my new life.
+I now liken recovery to giving birth–to me!–and my new life.
 For now, I’m breathing through the contractions, sleeping when the baby sleeps, and decorating my vision board with all of the wonderful things to come.

 I have not forgotten the parched brain buzz that greeted me every morning for years.
 I do not miss feeling intoxicated in the evening or falling asleep in a stupor.
 The cycle of clawing my way out of a hole each morning only to slide back each evening has been broken.
 Now, I begin and end each day with gratitude for this perspective.
 Treating my body with kindness feels like a stay of execution.